DYSA-OS/street-view-perception/README.md

 > Place Pulse is a crowdsourcing effort that aims to map which areas of a city are perceived as safer, livelier, wealthier, more active, beautiful and friendly.
 By asking users to select images from a pair, Place Pulse collected more than 1.5 million reports that evaluate more than 100,000 images from 56 cities.

-We extract street view of **walk road** 8,246 images from 40 cities in Place Pulse 2.0.
+From Place Pulse 2.0, we extracted only images corresponding to **pedestrian roads**, resulting in a total of **8,246 images from 40 cities**.
 You can download images from this [link](https://drive.google.com/file/d/1goKUZP-0LDefLjUKMQAykpmheSofZBqI/view?usp=sharing).

 The goal of this project is to analyze street views of roads, evaluate their **aesthetic appeal** and **cleanliness**, and mark areas that need improvement on a map.